Unicon/shibboleth-idp-dockerized/README.md

 Currently maintained tags:

 * lastest: master branch
+* 3.3.0 - The latest 3.3.0 image
 * 3.2.1 - The latest 3.2.1 image
 * 3.2.0 - The latest 3.2.0 image

+There are also date-based tags tied to versions to allow users to maintain consistency between minor changes, such as Jetty or Java version upgrades.

 Retired tags:
 * 3.1.2 - The latest 3.1.2 image